 - Remote team development: Yes, team development is arguably more tricky when you work remotely.
 However, with more teams working remotely than ever before, there are a variety of solutions available to help remote teams stay connected and productive.
 These can include virtual team-building activities, online training and development, and communication tools.
 We personally experienced that our offline-solutions can also work out in online sessions with our clients, and think that remote teams can work just as effectively as others.

 - Personality assessments: As we discussed above, your employees personalities are a vital part for understanding and developing your team.
 Using personality assessments such as Myers-Briggs, DiSC, or StrengthsFinder can help team members to better understand themselves and their colleagues, leading to more effective communication and collaboration.
 Having this data about your team may even be enough for you to cater better to your employees and, thus, create a better culture and work environment.

-- Performance management: Effective performance management can help to identify areas of strength and areas for improvement, and provide regular feedback to team members.
+- Performance management: Effective performance management can help to identify areas of strength and areas for improvement, and provide regular feedback to team members (tip: 360 degree feedback helps to reduce the power gap in feedback).
 This can include regular check-ins, goal setting, and performance reviews.
 However: Never give your employees the feeling that this comes from a place of distrust, but rather as a means to fully develop their potential.